kide-vm/kide/lib/register/builtin/README.md

 The Builtin module is scattered into several files, but that is just so the file doesn't get too long.

-Note: This is about to change slightly with the arrival of Bosl.
-Bosl is a lower level function, and as such there is not much that we need that can not be expressed in it.
-My current thinking is that i can code anything in bosl and will only need the bosl instruction set.
+Note: This is about to change slightly with the arrival of Phisol.
+Phisol is a lower level function, and as such there is not much that we need that can not be expressed in it.
+My current thinking is that i can code anything in Phisol and will only need the Phisol instruction set.
 So this whole Builtin approach may blow over in the next months.
-It had already become clear that mostly this was going to be about memory access, which in bosl is part of the language.
+It had already become clear that mostly this was going to be about memory access, which in Phisol is part of the language.